-Fees and Expenses Payable by the Fund Management Fees The Manager is entitled to an annual management fee, plus applicable taxes, payable monthly out of the assets of the Fund based on the applicable daily NAV of each Class of Units as follows: Class A Units 2.25% Class F Units 1.25% The management fee is calculated and accrued last Valuation Day of each month in return provided to the Fund.
-Specifically, the following services to the Fund (in consideration management fee): determining its investment of arranging, appointing and supervising service subscription and redemption procedures; ensuring compliance with applicable law, proper and timely filing of continuous disciproviding any other services necessary to functioning.
-Manager provides the n of which it is paid the objectives and strategies; providers; determining ntering into contracts; including ensuring the closure documents; and Management fees payable to us may be reduce sole discretion without notice to Unitholders. ed by the Manager in its The Manager will pay a portion of the annures respect of Class A Units it receives to dealers a as described under "Dealer Compensation - Tr page 16 below.
-These trailer commissions ar from the management fees received and are directly.
-A portion of the management fees will Manager to the portfolio adviser. as a trailing commission, ailing Commissions" on the paid by the Manager not paid by the Fund Performance Fees The Fund will pay to the Manager in respect of the Fund a performance fee if the percentage goof a Class of Units of the Fund over the prequarters since a performance fee was last percentage gain or loss of the benchmark (the "same period, and provided that the NAV (including distributions) is greater than all prefor of each previous fiscal quarter in which a performance fee was last percentage gain or loss of the benchmark (the "same period, and provided that the NAV (including distributions) is greater than all preformance fee if the percentage gain or loss of the benchmark (the "same period, and provided that the NAV (including distributions) is greater than all preformance fee if the percentage gain or loss of the benchmark (the "same period, and provided that the NAV (including distributions) is greater than all preformance fee if the percentage gain or loss of the benchmark (the "same period, and provided that the NAV (including distributions) is greater than all preformance fee was last percentage gain or loss of the benchmark (the "same period, and provided that the NAV (including distributions) is greater than all preformance fee was last percentage gain or loss of the benchmark (the "same period, and provided that the NAV (including distributions) is greater than all preformance fee was last period. ain in the NAV per Unit ceding fiscal quarter or payable, exceeds the Benchmark "), over the per Unit of the Fund evious values at the end The performance fee will be equal to this multiplied by the number of Units outstanding multiplied by 20%.
-The Benchmark for the Fund is: (i) 40% of the percentage gain or loss of the Health Care Index; plus he S&P/TSX Capped (ii) 60% of the percentage gain or loss of the Biotechnology Index. he NASDAQ
+Fees and Expenses Payable by the Fund Management Fees The Manager is entitled to an annual management fee, plus applicable taxes, payable monthly out of the assets of the Fund based on the applicable daily NAV of each Class of Units as follows: Class A Units 2.25% Class F Units 1.25% The management fee is calculated and accrued of last Valuation Day of each month in return provided to the Fund.
+Specifically, the Mollowing services to the Fund (in consideration management fee): determining its investment observation and supervising service subscription and redemption procedures; en ensuring compliance with applicable law, in proper and timely filing of continuous discleproviding any other services necessary to functioning. for services that are Manager provides the of which it is paid the ojectives and strategies; providers; determining tering into contracts; including ensuring the osure documents; and Management fees payable to us may be reduced by the Manager in sole discretion without notice to Unitholders.
+The Manager will pay a portion of the annual respect of Class A Units it receives to dealers as as described under "Dealer Compensation - Trapage 16 below.
+These trailer commissions are from the management fees received and are directly.
+A portion of the management fees will Manager to the portfolio adviser. s a trailing commission, iling Commissions" on e paid by the Manager not paid by the Fund Performance Fees The Fund will pay to the Manager, in respect of the Fund, a performance fee, if the percentage Unit of a Class of Units of the Fund over the proof or quarters since a performance fee was last percentage gain or loss of the benchmark (the "I same period, and provided that the NAV proceeding distributions) is greater than all prevent of each previous fiscal quarter in which a performance fee. e gain in the NAV per preceding fiscal quarter payable, exceeds the Benchmark"), over the per Unit of the Fund vious values at the end The performance fee will be equal to this e multiplied by the number of Units outstanding a multiplied by 20%.
+The Benchmark for the Fund is: (i) 40% of the percentage gain or loss of the Health Care Index; plus (ii) 60% of the percentage gain or loss of the Biotechnology Index.